SampSharp/openmp-sampsharp-x64-poc/README.md

    - Implementations of event handler infastructure (registration/unregistration) using the `[OpenMpEventHandler]` attribute
    - P/Invokes + marshalling of functions exposed in the open.mp api using the `[OpenMpApi]` attribute
-   - (TODO) An `OnInit` entry point for the open.mp to invoke.
+   - An `Initialize` entry point for the open.mp to invoke.
 The entry point should have a fixed namespace, class and method name and should wire up the communication between the open.mp component and the .NET portion of SampSharp.
 It should also generate a `Main` entry point.
-This entry point should either be empty or provide a consosle message that the game mode should be launched through open.mp.
-The `Main` entry point is r eqquire in order for .NET to write a runtimeconfig which we need to run the gamemode.
-The entry point generator has not be implemented yet.
-A manually written entry point currrently resides in the `Interop` class.
+This entry point should either be empty or provide a console message that the game mode should be launched through open.mp.
+The `Main` entry point is required in order for .NET to write a runtimeconfig which we need to run the gamemode.
 4) (TODO) The analyzer provides useful diagnostics for helping writing proper SampSharp code that interfaces with open.mp.
 It should provide warnings/errors when the written code cannot be marshalled or no P/Invoke can be generated.
 5) The SampSharp.OpenMp.Core provides the open.mp API and data structures in .NET.
 These APIs are usable but not as